 Get the latest insights on price movement and trend analysis of Chlorine in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

-Chlorine Price Trend for the H2 of 2022
+Chlorine Price Trend for the Second Half of 2022

 The Chlorine price trends witnessed an upward trajectory in the Chinese domestic market.
 With the revival of healthy market demand post the covid restrictions the prices inclined as the buffer inventories were not sufficient.
 The manufacturers were still dealing with the post covid supply issues constraints.